Giving Back To Our Community

-Tiles Unlimited has been privileged to participate in four episodes to date by donating over 1,200 square feet of tile and installation materials.
+Tiles Unlimited has been privileged to participate in five episodes to date by donating over 2,100 square feet of tile and installation materials.
 We look forward to participating in many more projects and helping more people in need.
 Being able to actually see the completed projects and the reactions of the families as they see it for the first time is a life changing experience.

 In the aftermath of Hurricane Sandy, Tiles Unlimited donated over 30,000 square feet of their best-selling porcelain tile to over 200 Queens homeowners affected by the storm.
 With many families still trying to recover from the storm&s severe damage, we then developed our Hurricane Recovery Program to assist even more of those still in need by providing deep discounts on tile and installation materials.
 Our clients, including homeowners, designers and contractors, were instrumental in getting the word out allowing us to help even more of our neighbors.

 Toys for Tots